dithamar/symfony-docs/forms.rst

 Creating a Simple Form
 ----------------------

-Suppose you're building a simple todo list application that will need to display "tasks".
-Because your users will need to edit and create tasks, you're going to need to build a form.
+Suppose you're building a simple todo list application that will display the "tasks".
+Because your users will have to edit and create tasks, you will have to create a form.
 But before you begin, first focus on the generic ``Task`` class that represents and stores the data for a single task::

     // src/AppBundle/Entity/Task.php